wjcx-zh/cpp-docs.zh-tw/docs/porting/visual-cpp-change-history-2003-2015.md

     -   CMFCPropertyGridProperty::m_strFormat

--   變更了 CKeyboardManager::ShowAllAccelerators 的特徵標記，並移除了快速鍵分隔符號參數。
+-   Changed the signature of CKeyboardManager::ShowAllAccelerators and removed the accelerator delimiter parameter.

--   新增了 CPropertyPage::GetParentSheet，並在 CPropertyPage 類別中改為呼叫 GetParent，以取得正確的父工作表視窗，而該視窗可能是 CPropertyPage 的父視窗或祖視窗。 您可能必須變更您的程式碼，才能呼叫 GetParentSheet 而不是 GetParent。
+-   Added CPropertyPage::GetParentSheet, and in the CPropertyPage class, call it instead of GetParent to get the correct parent sheet window, which may be the parent or a grandparent window to CPropertyPage.
+You might have to change your code to call GetParentSheet instead ofGetParent.

--   修正了 ATLBASE.H 中不對稱的 #pragma warning(push) ATLBASE，其會導致警告不正確地停用。 這些警告現在在 ATLBASE 經過剖析之後，都會正確地啟用。
+-   Fixed unbalanced #pragma warning(push) in ATLBASE.H, which caused warnings to be disabled incorrectly.
+Those warnings are now enabled correctly after ATLBASE.H has been parsed.

--   移動了 AFX_GLOBAL_DATA to _AFX_D2D_STATE 中與 D2D 相關的方法：
+-   Moved D2D-related methods from AFX_GLOBAL_DATA to _AFX_D2D_STATE:

     -   GetDirectD2dFactory